-You have a contact form on your website, right?
-Great.
-Today I want to show you how to create a redirect so that when a visitor fills out the form, they’re automatically redirected to a thank you page.
+You have a way for website visitors to contact you, right?
+Perhaps a contact form?
+Excellent.
+Today I want to show you how to create a redirect so that when a visitor fills out the form, they’re automatically sent to a thank you page.
 (It sounds a bit complicated, but I promise, it’s not.)

-But wait, why do you want to do this?
-Why isn’t the message “your message has been sent” enough?
+But wait, why should you do this?
+Why isn’t the message “form submitted successfully” enough?

 Because you’re ready to go to the next level and engage your visitor even more.
 You know that you need to make your site as user friendly and easy to understand as possible and you definitely don’t want to leave your visitor hanging.
-You want to continue to engage with them for as long as possible, guiding them through your website and giving them ample opportunity to get their questions answered and needs met.
+You want to continue to engage with them for as long as possible, guiding them through your website and giving them ample opportunity to get to know you and to get their questions answered.

 Let’s get started.

 Take a look at the list below and include whatever makes sense for you and your business.
 Think about your goals for the site — what do you want your visitor to do after they fill out your contact form?

 - Be helpful.
 Include a short sentence thanking the person for filling out the form, information on what will happen next and when they can expect to hear from you

 - A way to schedule a call or request a quote

 - How to follow you on social media

 - A way to sign up for your newsletter or email list